TITLE: Blood Ties(1/2)

 "Ha, ha.
 Just wait until the next time we're at your mom's and I ask to see *your* shining moments captured on film."

 Each progressive page held more of the same.
 A lock of baby fine dark hair from his first haircut.
 A scrap of paper with "Fox Mulder" written in straggling letters.
 Four-year-old Fox sitting on a sofa with newborn Samantha in his arms, eyeing the camera solemnly.
 A second grade report on dinosaurs that Scully could see was far beyond the average seven-year-old's ability.

 She flipped through each slowly, savoring the glimpse into Mulder's childhood and treasuring the return of his wry sense of humor.
 Until the memorabilia ended abruptly, leaving a full third of the book blank.
 Mulder turned away to resume rummaging in the box, withdrawing from her.

-"She stopped after Samantha was taken."
+"She stopped after Samantha was taken," he said gruffly.